dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 ---
 title: "Android Emulator Troubleshooting"
-description: "This article explains how to diagnose and work around problems that may occur when using the Android Emulator."
+description: "This article explains how to diagnose and work around problems that may occur when using the Android Emulator to deploy and run your .NET MAUI app."
 zone_pivot_groups: platform
 ms.date: 12/03/2021
 ---